Public health mitigation of COVID-19: Efficacy

 In August 2020, a working paper by the National Bureau of Economic Research (NBER) questioned major effects of many mitigation and suppression measures.
-The authors compared the development of casualties connected to SARS-CoV-2 until July 2020, in 25 US states and 23 countries that had counted more than 1.000 overall deaths each.
-From the date a state passed a threshold of 25 deaths, the statistical study observed a largely uniform development, independently from type and time frame of governmental interactions.
+The authors compared the development of casualties connected to SARS-CoV-2 until July 2020 in 25 US states and 23 countries that had counted more than 1,000 overall deaths each.
+From the date a state passed a threshold of 25 deaths, the statistical study observed a largely uniform development, independent of the type and time frame of governmental interactions.
 Thus, the growth rate of casualties dropped to zero within 20–30 days, and the variability between regions was low, except at the beginning of the epidemics.
-The authors computed the effective reproduction number R_{eff} with the aid of different models like the SIR model, and found it hovering around one everywhere after the first 30 days of the epidemic.
-Hence, they did not find evidence for an influence of lockdowns, travel restrictions or quarantines on virus transmission.
+The authors computed the effective reproduction number R_{eff} with the aid of different models like the SIR model and found it hovering around one everywhere after the first 30 days of the epidemic.
+Hence, they did not find evidence for an influence of lockdowns, travel restrictions, or quarantines on virus transmission.
 For contradicting studies, they assume an omitted variable bias.
-Candidates for ignored effects could be voluntary social distancing, the structure of social interaction networks (some people contact more networks faster than others), and a natural tendency of an epidemics to spread quickly at first and slow down, which has been observed in former Influenza pandemics, but not yet completely understood.
+Candidates for ignored effects could be voluntary social distancing, the structure of social interaction networks (some people contact more networks faster than others), and a natural tendency of an epidemic to spread quickly at first and slow down, which has been observed in former Influenza pandemics, but not yet completely understood.
 The reviewer Stephen C. Miller concludes “that human interaction does not conform to simple epidemiological models”.

 Many reviews find high efficacy of mitigation measures such as vaccines, face masks and social distancing.
 For instance, a systematic review and meta-analysis found that mask-wearing cuts the incidence of COVID-19 by 53% overall.
 The efficacy may also be substantially higher, especially if certain types of masks are worn or under specific conditions and settings.